sporniket/electronic-symbol-generator-for-cad/README.md

 > Some python modules are required
 >
 > ```
-> python3 -m pip install --upgrade build pytest black coverage
+> pipx install --upgrade pdm
 > ```
 >

-To get the latest available models, one must clone the git repository, build and install the package.
+Clone the git repository, get all the dependencies :

 	git clone https://github.com/sporniket/electronic-symbol-generator-for-cad.git
 	cd electronic-symbol-generator-for-cad
-	./retest
+	pdm sync

 Then, invoke the command line interface :